Our nutritionists pick 10 of the worst foods from American restaurants and grocery aisles

 8. Starbucks on Steroids

-The Starbucks Venti (20 oz.)
+A Starbucks venti (20 oz.)
 White Chocolate Mocha with 2% milk and whipped cream is more than a mere cup of coffee.
 It has as many calories as a McDonald’s Quarter Pounder with Cheese.
-Few people have room in their diets for the 580 calories, 14 grams of saturated fat, and an estimated 12 teaspoons of added sugar that this hefty beverage supplies.
+Few people have room in their diets for the 530 calories, 14 grams of saturated fat, and estimated 10 teaspoons of added sugar that this hefty beverage supplies.
 Can’t say no?
-Drop the calories to 270 and saturated fat to 3½ grams by ordering a Tall (12 oz.) made with nonfat milk and no whipped cream.
+Drop the calories to 240 and the sat fat to three grams by ordering a tall (12 oz.) made with nonfat milk and no whipped cream.

 9. Extreme Ice Cream